cpalanisamy61/task-planner/README.md

 Task Class provides the features of creating html element of the task to add to DOM dynamically.
 Testing
 The Testing of The all Javascript classes and methods has been done Using Jest.js

-Link to live Page 💻
-Repo is Live at Netlify Netlity Link